HeatWare.net header image

 How to install PostgreSQL 8.4 on CentOS 5.5

-If you have tried installing PostgreSQL database on CentOS 5.5 using yum, you will notice that you an old, outdated version!
+If you have tried installing PostgreSQL database on CentOS 5.5 using yum, you will notice that you have an old, outdated version!
 There are several ways to get the 8.4.x version of Postgres installed on this OS, but here is the quick and easy method!

 Installing PostgreSQL 8.4.x on CentOS 5.5